mig-hub/sequel-crushyform/README.md

 0.0.3 Fix a bug on the default value for label :name 0.0.4 Fix type `:none`
 0.0.5 Crushyform method guesses the enctype
+0.0.6 Human name for classes and label for new records

 COPYRIGHT
 =========